mkhalilipour/mkhalilipour/README.md

 # 💫 About Me:
-I'm computer engineering student in Isfahan University Of Technology
+computer engineering at Isfahan University Of Technology | 2025 - Present

 # 💻 Tech Stack: